 In her role as VUSN Faculty Scholar for Community Engaged Behavioral Health, she functions as a bridge from Vanderbilt to many community service agencies, such as Dismas House for men re-entering the community from incarceration, and The Next Door and Renewal House, providing trauma-informed substance abuse and mental health treatment for women, including pregnant and parenting women.

 She serves on the Vanderbilt Community Engaged Research Core and mentors doctoral nursing students and medical students in community-based research and quality improvement projects.
 It’s estimated that over her 30-year career as a nursing educator, she launched over 550 PMHNPs and mentored more than 40 DNP students, all of whom have a long lasting national impact on provision of quality behavioral health care.

 “I have been so fortunate with the learning experiences that I’ve had during my career, both in formal academic settings and in the practice, teaching, and research roles that I’ve had,” she said.
 “I still love what I do.
 I learn every day from students, patients, and colleagues.
 That’s what makes Vanderbilt such a special place.”

-Assistant Professor Dawn Vanderhoef, PhD, DNP, PMHNP/CNS-BC, has been named director of the Psychiatric Mental Health Nurse Practitioner Program at the Vanderbilt University School of Nursing (VUSN).
-The program is one of the School’s largest specialties and is ranked as the No. 4 Psychiatric Mental Health Nurse Practitioner program in the country, according to the most recent…
+Assistant Professor Marci Zsamboky, DNP’18, RN, PMHNP/CNS-BC, CNE, has been named academic director of the Psychiatric-Mental Health Nurse Practitioner (Lifespan) specialty at Vanderbilt University School of Nursing.
+The Psychiatric-Mental Health Nurse Practitioner specialty is one of the school’s most competitive programs and is currently ranked as the No. 2 program in the U.S. by U.S….

 SITE DEVELOPMENT: VUSN Informatics and University Web Communications